Patcybermind/helper-1/cad/README.md

-# Ill update this later
+# CAD
+in this folder you'll find the cad files thats it for now